OBF/obf-docs/code-of-conduct/enforcement-manual.md

 Once a resolution is agreed upon, but before it is enacted, a member of the Code of Conduct committee will contact the original reporter and any other affected parties and explain the proposed resolution.
 The Code of Conduct committee member will ask if this resolution is acceptable, and must note feedback for the record.
-However, the Code of Conduct committee is not required to act on this feedback.
+However, the Code of Conduct Committee is not required to act on this feedback.

 ## 4.5 Conflicts of Interest